lisp/de.setf.resource/README.md

 ------------
  The core implementation involves three classes

- - property-metaclass : the metaclass associates URI realms (base-uri) with property-class instances to support projection of entire graphs.
+ - resource-metaclass : the metaclass associates URI realms (base-uri) with resource-class instances to support projection of entire graphs.
- - property-class : the metaclass associates individual URI with CLOS instances and exteneds the standard-class slot access protocol based on slot declarations to support RDF assertions
+ - resource-class : the metaclass associates individual URI with CLOS instances and exteneds the standard-class slot access protocol based on slot declarations to support RDF assertions
- - property-object : the abstract class projects the URI and graph relations for a repository node onto an instance property slots, each of which corresponds to a statement property or a computed graph predicate.
-In addition to the properties and any transient slots, each instance also includes a state slot, which is interpreted in combination with instantiation, slot-access, and transaction operators to implement an life-cycle[5] in which the CLOS instance behaves as an heap model for the persistent state of nodes in the RDF repository.
+ - resource-object : the abstract class projects the URI and relationships for a repository subject node onto an instance and its property slots, each of which corresponds to a triple property or a computed graph predicate.
+In addition to the properties and any transient slots, each instance also includes a state slot, which is interpreted in combination with instantiation, slot-access, and transaction operators to implement a life-cycle[5] in which the CLOS instance behaves as an heap model for the persistent state of nodes in the RDF repository.

 There are several precedents for CLOS-MOP based persistence